sathiya9944/Fullstack_lab/Expt1/README.md

 8. Add product listings (e.g., mobiles, laptops, TVs) in the HTML page.

-9.Run the server using node server.js.
+9. Run the server using node server.js.

 Open http://localhost:3000 in a browser to view the site.